Informa Australia is part of the Informa Connect Division of Informa PLC

 Driving change: what works, what’s missing

-28-29 October 2025 | Rendezvous Melbourne
+28-29 October 2025 | The Crown Promenade Melbourne

 overview

-Join us for the Children and Young People at Risk Summit 2025 will take place on 28-29 October 2025 at the Rendezvous Melbourne where leading experts, advocates, and professionals will gather to address critical issues facing at-risk young people in Australia.
+Join us for the Children and Young People at Risk Summit 2025 will take place on 28-29 October 2025 at the Crown Promenade Melbourne where leading experts, advocates, and professionals will gather to address critical issues facing at-risk young people in Australia.
 This comprehensive two-day event will explore innovative approaches, share successful case studies, and foster collaborative discussions on supporting vulnerable youth across various contexts.

 The summit will feature dynamic, practical, and solution-driven discussions highlighting effective programs, invaluable insights, and essential learnings.
 From child protection and out-of-home care to educational pathways and mental health support, this conference aims to strengthen our collective capacity to protect and empower vulnerable young people.
 Gathering a national audience, the summit welcomes key stakeholders and decision-makers from government departments and agencies, not-for-profits, NGOs, legal professionals, police, health practitioners, educators, and more.